 Interested in applying?
 Complete the Prospective Applicant Eligibility Quiz to help you determine if your organization and/or project meets the basic funding requirements.
-If yes, please send in the Letter of Inquiry that best fits your program/organizations’ needs.
+If yes, please click here to access our online application system and pick the funding opportunity that best fits your program/organization's needs.

 Based on our commitment to nurturing innovative efforts and to supporting smart collaborations, we have established The Enterprise Fund.
 The Enterprise Fund is specifically designed to meet the next wave of economic, social and educational challenges facing women and girls by recognizing that not all programs and ideas need to be housed in separate, unique organizations.
 Through the Fund, applicant organizations have the support to consider a range of organizational structures and pathways to collaborative programming.
 From combining complementary ideas to co-locating services to formally joining with a nonprofit partner, the Enterprise Fund allows organizations the flexibility to consider new iterations of their work.